Yasu3D/saturn.yasu3d.art/documentation/saturn-data/notation/format-specifications/mer.md

 | `GUIDE_LANE_DIRECTION_PLUS`       | 0  | Counterclockwise |
 | `GUIDE_LANE_DIRECTION_MINUS`      | 1  | Clockwise        |
 | `GUIDE_LANE_DIRECTION_PLUS_MINUS` | 2  | Center, outward  |

+## File Structure
+A MER file consists of a Header and a Body.
+The Header contains Metadata, the Body contains Event and Note data.
+They are separated by the `#BODY` Metadata Tag.

 ## Table Structure
 Objects are defined in a table of numbers, with columns divided by whitespace.